I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d11_1ddi_video_processor_filter_range.md

 In this case, a filter value of 2 would be interpreted by the device as 0.50 (or 2 Ã— 0.25).

-The device should use a multiplier that can be represented exactly as a base-2 fraction.</p>
+The device should use a multiplier that can be represented exactly as a base-2 fraction.

 ## Requirements
 | &nbsp; | &nbsp; |